Battlestar Galactica (miniseries): Development

-None of the previous attempts to remake or continue the story of Battlestar Galactica by Tom DeSanto, Bryan Singer, and original series star Richard Hatch, were successful.
+None of the previous attempts to remake or continue the story of Battlestar Galactica by Tom DeSanto and original series star Richard Hatch were successful.
 From the mid-1990s onwards, actor Richard Hatch (Captain Apollo from the original version of the series) made numerous efforts to revive the series, including co-writing several novels and a comic book series, and even went as far as to produce a proof-of-concept trailer called The Second Coming.
 Hatch's campaign was based on the continuation of the original series, set several years after the final episode.
-DeSanto and Singer's planned version, which actually went into pre-production before being delayed and then scrapped following the events of the 9/11 terrorist attacks of 2001, was also a continuation, set some 25 years after the original series.
+DeSanto's planned version, which went into pre-production before being delayed and subsequently scrapped following the events of the 9/11 terrorist attacks of 2001, was also a continuation, set some 25 years after the original series.
 Both versions ignored the events that occurred in Galactica 1980.

 In 2002, Universal Pictures (the legal rights holder to Battlestar Galactica), instead opted for a remake rather than a sequel.
 David Eick approached Ronald D. Moore about a new four-hour Battlestar Galactica miniseries for Universal.
 Moore developed the miniseries with Eick, writing the scripts and updating the old series, also developing a backstory that could work for a regular weekly series, should the miniseries be successful.
 At the same time, Moore was approached by HBO about running a new television series, Carnivàle.
 While Moore worked on the first year of Carnivàle, Eick ran the day-to-day production of the Battlestar Galactica miniseries in Canada.
 Battlestar Galactica aired in 2003 and became the highest-rated miniseries on cable that year, and the best ratings that year for any show on Sci-Fi.
 After Carnivàle reached the end of its first season and the Sci-Fi Channel ordered a thirteen-episode weekly series of Battlestar Galactica, Moore left Carnivàle to assume a full-time executive producer role on Battlestar Galactica.